ECrecords/rp-pico-workshop/workshop/i2c/README.md

 # Inter-Integrated Circuit (I<sup>2</sup>C)

 Inter-Integrated Circuit (I<sup>2</sup>C), also known as I2C, is a bus interface connection protocol that is incorporated into devices for serial communication.
 This protocol is used to connect microcontrollers, EEPROMS, converters and I/O interfaces in embedded systems.
-It allows for short-distance communciation among devices.
+It allows for short-distance communication among devices.

-The I2C has two bi-direction lines for data communcation called <b>SDA</b> and <b>SCL</b>.
+The I2C has two bi-direction lines for data communication called <b>SDA</b> and <b>SCL</b>.

 <b>SDA</b>
 <br>